shorepine/tulipcc/docs/tulip_api.md

 (x0, y0, x1, y1, x2, y2) = tulip.touch()

 # Modify the touch screen calibration if needed (on Tulip CC only)
+# Run ex/calibrate.py to determine this for your panel
 tulip.touch_delta(-20, 0) # -20 x, 0 y
 tulip.touch_delta() # returns current delta